 Government policy aims that children and young people should get 30 minutes of their daily physical activity through the school day and 30 minutes outside of school.
-Tables are also presented for activity in school and outside school and indoors and outdoors.
-Only activity of at least moderate intensity is included.
+Tables are also presented for activity in school and outside school Only activity of at least moderate intensity is included.
 For in school activity every day is five days (week days), for outside school activity every day is seven days.
 Where activity is shown for a specific location or setting these categories are used:

-- 30 minutes or more every day - An average of 30 minutes or more a day but not every day - Less active (less than an average of 30 minutes a day
+- An average of 30 minutes or more a day - Less active (less than an average of 30 minutes a day